 Here, we ask you to identify two people to submit letters of recommendation on your behalf.
 You might consider asking a teacher, mentor, or community member to complete the recommendation forms.
-Please note that it is the applicant’s responsibility to ensure that selected individuals have enough time to complete the forms and submit them before the application deadline.
-Links will be provided for you to send the forms directly to these individuals within the online application.
+Please note that it is the applicant’s responsibility to ensure selected individuals have enough time to complete the forms and submit them before the application deadline.
+Links will be provided for you to send the forms directly to these individuals through the online application.

-We also want to hear from your principal, as well as the educator that you and your principal are nominating to support you in the coming year.
-Again, please be mindful that it is the applicant’s responsibility to ensure that the principal and nominated educator have enough time to complete the forms and submit them before the application deadline.
-Links will be provided for you to send the forms directly to these individuals within the online application.
+We also want to hear from your principal, as well as the educator nominee.
+Again, please be mindful to ensure the principal and nominated educator have enough time to complete the forms and submit them before the application deadline.
+Links will be provided for you to send the forms directly to these individuals through the online application.

 All components of the application must be submitted by the deadline to be considered for the Bezos Scholars Program.
 Late applications will not be considered.

-Applications will be read carefully by members of a selection committee.
+Applications will be read carefully by members of an external election committee.
 The committee—comprised of a diverse group of leaders in education, global advocacy, science, design, media, and youth leadership—will select finalists based on academic rigor, written responses, demonstrated leadership, community engagement, and submitted recommendations.
 We’re seeking passionate and intellectually curious young people, who are rising leaders in their schools and communities.
 We value cultural, racial, socioeconomic, and geographic diversity among applicants and schools.
 In an effort to provide this opportunity to a broader number of schools, priority will be given to schools that have not had a Bezos Scholar in the previous two years.

 We’re looking for high school students who are independent thinkers, demonstrated leaders, and engaged community members.
 Be sure to show how this opportunity will serve you as an aspiring leader!
 Top applicants:

 There are no hidden fees or costs.
 The Bezos Scholars Program covers ALL expenses, including airfare, transportation, lodging, meals, and festival fees for both students and educators for all days of the Aspen Ideas Festival.
-Scholars and educators are responsible for any costs associated with travel to and from their home airports on the day of departure and return, and day-of travel expenses, such as snacks.
+Scholars and educators are responsible for any costs associated with travel to and from their home airports and day-of travel expenses, such as snacks.
 The Bezos Scholars Program does not accommodate travel outside of designated program dates.

-If you have additional questions, contact email@example.com.
+If you have any questions, please contact firstname.lastname@example.org.